Prepare Where the Node Starts

 - A confirmation of the number of tokens that you have credited them.

 Each validator operator then has to run a

 gentx command.
 This command is not to be run on the server.
 Instead, it is run on the computer that hosts the cold validator operator app key, using the keyring of your choice.
-Collect the consensus public key from Tendermint KMS, for instance
+Collect the consensus public key from CometBFT KMS, for instance

 If this is Alice, she may run:

 This creates a JSON file on the validator's computer, typically in

 Because a validator can be configured with multiple flags, look at: